First Aid Kit (band): 2010–2011: The Big Black and the Blue

 The duo released their first album, The Big Black and the Blue on 1 February 2010.
 As with the Drunken Trees EP, the album was again produced by their father.
 The release was followed by an extensive tour throughout the United States, Canada, Australia, New Zealand and parts of Europe, including Primavera Sound Festival in Barcelona.

-On 19 November 2009, Klara and Johanna met Conor Oberst after the Monsters of Folk's concert in Stockholm, and gave him a demo of their coming album.
+On 19 November 2009, Klara and Johanna met Conor Oberst after Monsters of Folk's concert in Stockholm, and gave him a demo of their coming album.
 Oberst watched the duo perform at the Austin City Limits Music Festival pre-party in Texas on 7 October 2010.
 At this concert, he was especially impressed by the duo's acoustic performance of Ghost Town, which the audience listened to in rapt silence.
-After meeting the duo, Oberst called Mike Mogis and asked him to see the duo's performance at the ACL Festival two days later, on October 9.
+After meeting the duo, Oberst called Mike Mogis and asked him to see the duo's performance at the ACL Festival two days later, on 9 October.
 After watching this performance, Mogis offered to produce the duo's next album.

 Two days later, on 11 October 2010, after playing a concert in Nashville, the duo received a telephone call from Jack White, who asked the duo to visit his studio the next day.
 The result was a vinyl single containing cover versions of Buffy Sainte-Marie's "Universal Soldier" and Mel London's and Tampa Red's "It Hurts Me Too".
 The single was released on White's Third Man Records label.

 First Aid Kit performed at the Polar Music Prize gala on 30 August 2011 in Stockholm, where they performed the song "Dancing Barefoot" for the winner Patti Smith.
 Smith was moved to tears at the intense ending of the song.

 Johanna, under the moniker MoA, released song covers of K-Pop artists such as 2NE1 and 4Minute during 2010 to 2011.
 The covers were deleted after her identity was inadvertently revealed.